shubhank7673/TheCodeBlogs/README.md

 # TheCodeBlogs
-TheCodeBlogs is a platform where you can find articles related to programming stuff made using python framework **django** for backend and bootstrap html css and javascript for front-end.
+TheCodeBlogs is a platform where you can find articles related to programming stuff made using python framework **django** for backend and bootstrap for front-end.

 Visit http://thecodeblog.pythonanywhere.com/ .